basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 certainly break your application, so make sure that you have done each of the following **before** enabling security:

-1. Make certain that the original Riak Search (version 1) is no longer in use or required.
-Enabling security will break it.
+1. Make certain that the original Riak Search (version 1) and link walking are not required.
+Enabling security will break this functionality.
 2. Define [[users|Authentication and Authorization#User-Management]] and, optionally, groups
 3. Define an [[authentication source|Authentication and Authorization#Managing-Sources]] for each user
 4. Grant the necessary [[permissions|Authentication and Authorization#Managing-Permissions]] to each user (and/or group)